 Via Singapore you’ll need to get across the border checkpoint in and out of Malaysia and get through customs and immigration.
 So have your travel documents handy.

-Some of our guests have told us that they’ve been informed that the only way to get to Kuala Rompin is from Singapore and that the journey is shorter, that’s simply not true and quite silly, Kuala Rompin is located in Malaysia.
+Some of our guests have told us that they’ve been informed that the only way to get to Kuala Rompin is from Singapore and that the journey is shorter, that’s simply not true and quite silly, Kuala Rompin is located in the state of Pahang, Malaysia.

 Just get here whichever way is convenient to you and if need to, we will transport you here as comfortably and as safely as we can.